 Parameter estimates could not be compared between the LaPlatte and Great Chazy rivers because different growth models were required for each location.
 Thus, we compared growth between locations by predicting mean lengths-at-age.
-Mean lengths-at-age were predicted directly from the traditional VBGF for Great Chazy River Stonecat.
-However, the Francis model does not use age as a variable and, thus, mean lengths-at-age cannot be predicted directly.
+Mean lengths-at-age were predicted directly from the traditional VBGF for Stonecat from the Great Chazy River.
+However, mean lengths-at-age cannot be predicted directly from the Francis model because it does not use age as a variable.
 In this case, we estimated the mean length at age 1 from monthly length frequency histograms of all Stonecat captured in the LaPlatte River.
 We then used the results from the Francis model to predict the annual growth increment for fish of this length.
 This predicted annual growth increment was added to the mean length at age 1 to predict the mean length at age 2.
 This process was repeated until mean lengths for all ages up to age 6 had been predicted.
 We also compared predicted mean lengths-at-age for Stonecat from the LaPlatte and Great Chazy rivers to mean lengths-at-age reported for Stonecat in the literature (Gilbert 1953; Carlson 1966; Paruch 1979).
 Some of the literature results were converted from SL to TL using results from a linear model fit to our measurements of SL and TL on fish collected from the Great Chazy River.

 <A>Results

 A total of 1,469 Stonecat were collected in the LaPlatte River, of which 1,311 were PIT tagged.
 These fish ranged in length from 54 to 205 mm, with a mean of 131 (SD = 24.3) mm.
 Our gears collected few fish under 90 mm, but some collections of these fish provided insight into first year growth of Stonecat in the LaPlatte River (Figure 1).
-The mode of small fish in September 2013 indicates that LaPlatte River Stonecat are approximately 55-80 mm near the end of their first year.
-The mode of small fish in May 2013 and the lower mode of a bimodal distribution in June 2012 suggested that age-1 fish in the LaPlatte River begin their second growing season at approximately 70-80 mm TL.
+The mode of small fish in September 2012 indicates that LaPlatte River Stonecat are approximately 55-80 mm near the end of their first year.
+The mode of small fish in May 2013 and the lower mode of the bimodal distribution in June 2012 suggested that age-1 fish in the LaPlatte River begin their second growing season at approximately 70-80 mm TL.

-Of the 133 recaptured from the LaPlatte River, 111 fish (83%) were recaptured once, 20 fish (15%) were recaptured twice, and 2 fish (2%) were captured three times.
+Of the 133 Stonecat recaptured from the LaPlatte River, 111 fish (83%) were recaptured once, 20 fish (15%) were recaptured twice, and 2 fish (2%) were recaptured three times.
 Thus, 157 paired M-R events were observed, though 9 (6%) of these were within 7 days of each other and were removed from further analysis.
-Of the remaining M-R events, 61% of recaptures were in the same year as the original capture, 39% were in the following year, and 1% were two years later.
+Of the remaining 148 M-R events, 61% of recaptures were in the same year as the original capture, 39% were in the following year, and 1% were two years later (Figure 2).
 Stonecat recaptured from the LaPlatte River ranged from 87 to 185 mm TL at marking, with a mean of 131 (SD = 20.5) mm.
-Parameter estimates (with 95% confidence intervals) from fitting the modified VBGF to the LaPlatte River Stonecat (N=177) are 34.2 (32.6 – 35.7) for g1 at L1 = 100, 18.0 (16.6 – 19.4) for g2 at L2 = 150, 0.55 (0.52 – 0.58) for w, and 2.52 (2.25 – 2.87) for u.
+Parameter estimates (with 95% confidence intervals) from fitting the modified VBGF to the LaPlatte River Stonecat (N=177) are 34.2 (32.6 – 35.7) mm for g1 at L1 = 100 mm, 18.0 (16.6 – 19.4) mm for g2 at L2 = 150 mm, 0.55 (0.52 – 0.58) y for w, and 2.52 (2.25 – 2.87) for u.